S1L3NC37/detection-engineering-writeups/README.md

 ## What This Portfolio Demonstrates

+* Investigating failed detections by tracing missing results to audit-policy, telemetry, and ingestion dependencies
 * Building and operating a multi-source detection lab
 * Translating attacker behavior into observable telemetry
 * Developing and iteratively refining SPL detections
-* Diagnosing logging, audit-policy, and ingestion dependencies
 * Baselining normal behavior and investigating false positives
 * Testing multiple attack procedures against the same telemetry
 * Correlating Windows host telemetry with network evidence